taoteh1221/healthy-homemade-freezable-meals/README.txt

 -Oil bottom / sides of crock pot with the extra virgin olive oil

--Mix dry ingredients / spices / chicken broth / milk / sour cream in a bowl, then add to crockpot
+-Mix dry ingredients / spices / milk / sour cream in a bowl, then add to crockpot

 -Evenly layer LARGE DICED chicken pices across bottom